-This version of the Financial Disclosure Guide for Significant Third Parties (the guide) applies to returns for the 2021-22 financial year.
+This version of the Financial Disclosure Guide for Significant Third Parties (the guide) applies to returns for the 2024-25 financial year.
 While the guide is intended to assist significant third parties with meeting their disclosure requirements, it does not address the whole of the Electoral Act.
-Users should familiarise themselves with the relevant part of the Electoral Act and seek independent legal advice where necessary.
+Stakeholders should familiarise themselves with the relevant part of the Electoral Act and seek independent legal advice where necessary.

 The Electoral Act and all guides published by the AEC are available at www.aec.gov.au.
-Financial disclosure returns are available for viewing on the Transparency Register after the public release date.
+Information contained in the financial disclosure returns (other than an address) is available for viewing on the Transparency Register after the public release date.